 This large terrestrial bird of prey belongs to Africa and is found in the open grasslands of the Sub-Saharan region.
 Discovered in 1779, secretary birds have modified feathered eyelashes that are long enough to catch your eye.
 Secretary birds primarily move around on foot and are seen flying only when it is necessary.
 These attractive birds have long legs, long eyelashes, and a black crest of feathers on the back of its head.

 Secretary birds are one of the only two birds that hunt their prey on the ground.
 They have long, prominent eyelashes that protect their eyes from dust and other foreign materials.
 Just like other birds, secretary birds do not have actual hair on their eyelids.
-They have modified feathers without barbs on the front of their eyelids, that works similar to eyelashes.
+They have modified feathers without barbs on the front of their eyelids, that work similar to eyelashes.
 They also shield secretary birds from the excessive sunlight while they are finding their prey.
 In 2016, IUCN listed secretary birds as a vulnerable species due to the rapid decline in their population.

 These herbivore animals are indigenous to Australia and have powerful legs and feet.
 They are one of the top contenders for the longest eyelashes in the animal kingdom.
 Kangaroos have long and thick eyelashes that protect their eyes from drying up and keep them hydrated.
 Kangaroos can leap around 30 feet in a single bound, because of their large feet.
 They also use their tails to maintain their balance while jumping.